Can you gift an evil eye amulet for one in need of healing?

 One of the great blessings of living in the industrialized world is that we don’t have to light candles and hope for the best.

-And when you’ve gone to the doctor, studied the lab results, gotten a second opinion, then a third, looked at the facts, taken every step that the modern world has to offer, then we do love to add an evil eye charm to the mix.
+And when you’ve gone to the doctor, studied the lab results, gotten a second opinion, possibly even a third, looked at the facts, taken every step that the modern world has to offer, then we do love to add an evil eye charm to the mix.

 Could be rehab.